Brodt Zenatti Holding LLC recently recalled all of its

 Labels for the recalled Karawan brand tahini products include:

-According to Tahini Salmonella lawyer Ron Simon, as is customary in an outbreak like this, Brodt Zenatti Holding LLC has ceasedd importing or distributing the tahini while the Food and Drug Administration (FDA) investigates to identify the source of the salmonella.
+, as is customary in an outbreak like this, Brodt Zenatti Holding LLC has ceasedd importing or distributing the tahini while the Food and Drug Administration (FDA) investigates to identify the source of the salmonella.

 For more information about the Salmonella Tainted Tahini Imported Directly to Texas and New York, or to speak to a Tahini Salmonella Lawyer, call 1-888-335-4901.